 Several years ago, I wrote a poem about selling my father’s old World War II pistol.
 I’d been teaching Dickinson’s “My Life had stood, a Loaded gun,” a poem about accessing poetic power as if it were a weapon.
 Dickinson’s gun is of course not a physical object but a metaphor.
 I was meeting my brothers in Tucson to begin cleaning out the family house after our father’s death.
 I had been asked for a poem about gun violence for an anthology.
 My poem has a flat reportorial style.
 My brothers & I were trying to get rid of the firearm our father had kept hidden since the 1940s, the mystique of which was dramatized by our lack of knowledge about where & why he kept it.
 My younger brother carried it gingerly away to a gun shop.

 My father’s family, of southern lineage, uses pellet guns, BB guns & hunting rifles; they hunt deer & other wild game.
 Our grandfather shot rats with pellet guns in the corn barn.
 I identified completely with the rats.
 My brothers & I, spending time on that farm in our childhood summers, developed no special eros around guns, though they chased each other around, fake-shooting & fake-dying, plunging to the carpet with loud groaning, arguing about who was really dead.
 Is the love of the gun shape connected to a Y chromosome?
 Probably not.
-Our leader blames mass shootings on video games.“The United States makes up 4.4 percent of the world’s population, but holds almost half of all civilian-owned guns worldwide and the homicide rate is 20 times higher than the combined rates of 22 developed countries.”
+Our leader blames mass shootings on video games.

 The right, the right.
 The Second Amendment is a time-specific right, associated with early militias & muskets that took ten minutes to load.
 The right to bear arms was considered a powerful right by rural settlers; the right wing remains committed to this revolutionary throwback issue.
 The fierce independence, the fear of being dominated by an outside power; the fear that an authority will hold unreasonable sway over you—all these led to a particularly American defiance.
 Settlers & occupiers since the beginning of time fear the not-us: protect family; our tribe against them; protect property & life.
 The Second Amendment, made by & for free white men only, assumed militias in the street to guard a particular idea of home as an individual & not a communal space.